 1994-Present: Evolution.
 Father dies in 1994.
 Purchase country property and relocate to Jordan, Ontario in 1996.
 Purchase townhouse and relocate to Virgil, Ontario in 2006.
 Son Andrew graduates high school, later Dalhousie University.
 Sister Jean dies in 2009.
 Ursula dies in 2010.
 Brother Austin dies in 2012.
 Move to condo apartment in Niagara Falls in 2014.
 Death of my fine art avocation.
 Purchase wine cooler.

 * * *

 My adult children's questions regarding my relatively spartan rural childhood prompted this project and throughout I have attempted to accurately describe rural tasks and their context.
 But context dictates the mention of the imprint of family and friends and you may rightly question why there's so little negativity.
 The simple answer is that I was blessed with kindly kin...but we also suffered through all the usual family conflicts and yearnings.
 It was never nirvana.

 It was my intent, though, to be as kind as possible.
 This world is too prompt to judge and loathe to forgive so why be complicit?
 As to verity, my non-fiction-writing professor stressed one principle: don't make things up.
 So I tried to accurately paint circumstance and correctly depict players but ego and age color memory...mine is no exception.
 So please forgive flawed recall.

 In conclusion, I quote you Jeffrey Eugenides (Middlesex): "Everyone struggles against despair, but it always wins in the end.
 It has to.
 It's the thing that let's us say goodbye."
 So until then, just know it's been a rich ride, with much contrition for thoughtlessness but with few regrets.

-And to those of you who nurtured my passion for narrative, be it ballad or book or theater, my sincere gratitude.
+And to those of you who nurtured and supported my passion for narrative, be it ballad or book or theater, my sincere gratitude.

 Stan Stych 2019